• Virtual Lecture – Silversmiths of Annapolis’s Golden Age

 Virtual Event Zoom Virtual Lecture

 In this presentation, Mark Letzer explores the surviving silver from the workshops of Annapolis silversmiths in the 1700s.
-He not only illustrates the few surviving objects but illuminates the lives […]
+He not only illustrates the few surviving objects but illuminates the lives of these craftsmen not only as silversmiths but as members of a larger community.
+From taverns to social gatherings and their workshops, Letzer will share […]

 • Virtual Lecture – Crafting the Golden Age: The Architectural World of Pre-Revolutionary Annapolis